MAJigsaw77/hxlua/README.md

 ### Usage Example

-Check out the [Samples Folder](samples/) for examples on how to use this library.
+Check out the [Examples Folder](examples/) for examples on how to use this library.

 ### Licensing